 19. Maha Shivaratri

 People visit temples on this day and indulge in grand festivities.
-Interestingly, the festival is celebrated on the 14th day of the dark fortnight in the month of Phalgun and it is believed that whoever worships Lord Shiva on this day is set to attain salvation and redemption from their sins.
+Interestingly, it is one of the major festivals celebrated in India on the 14th day of the dark fortnight in the month of Phalgun, and it is believed that whoever worships Lord Shiva on this day is set to attain salvation and redemption from their sins.
 For travelers, indulging in the festivities of Maha Shivaratri can be a truly life-changing experience.

-Significance Of The Festival - Maha Shivaratri is immense for the devotees of Lord Shiva it is believed that whoever worships Lord Shiva on this day is set to attain salvation and redemption from their sins.
-Moreover, both unmarried and married women attain marital bliss on this day.
+Significance of the Festival - Maha Shivaratri is immense for the devotees of Lord Shiva it is believed that whoever worships Lord Shiva on this day is set to attain salvation and redemption from their sins.

 Suggested Read: Famous Things to Do in Nepal That Will Give You Memories For A Lifetime